alan-turing-institute/data-safe-haven/processes/provider-overview.md

 Medium security research spaces control the possibility of unauthorised viewing.
 Card access or other means of restricting entry to only known researchers (such as the signing in of guests on a known list)  is required.
-Screen adaptations or desk partitions can be adopted in open plan Environments, if there is a high risk of "visual eavesdropping".
+Screen adaptations or desk partitions can be adopted in open-plan Environments if there is a high risk of "visual eavesdropping".

 Secure research spaces control the possibility of the researcher deliberately removing data.
 Devices will be locked to appropriate desks, and neither enter nor leave